ayaxxchanz/SimpleBloggerTemplate/README.md

 Blogger > Theme > Restore > Upload .xml file

 ## Other notes
+- Because it's not responsive, make sure to choose *Theme > Choose Mobile Theme > Custom Mobile Theme > Custom* OR *Theme > Choose Mobile Theme > Desktop*
-May contain error but will be improved from time to time.
+- May contain error but will be improved from time to time.